ghy99/DataVerse/src/ckanext-datasetform/README.md

 # ckanext-datasetform

 This extension is used to modify the package and resource creation form.

+>The HTML files written by us to overwrite the original are also stored in this extension.
+>>The modified HTML files are stored in templates.
+>>It is mostly a reflection of the files stored in /templates.
+>>The modifications mostly overwrite the {% block %} from the original HTML files.

 **views.py**
     This plugin contains the classes that are used to overwrite the package / resource creation process.